flotools/flotools/README.md

  - Note that this shortcut overrides one of the Pro Tools shortcuts for "Nudge the Selected Clip Gain Back."
 Use either Control+Shift+minus or Control+Shift+comma instead
 - Speak Record Safe Tracks: Command+Option+Shift+r
 - Speak Solo Safe Tracks: Command+Option+Shift+s
-- Speak Clipped Tracks: Option+Shift+c
- - Note that this macro overrides the Pro Tools shortcut for "Commit."
-Use either the track's contextual menu or choose "Commit" from the Tracks menu.
+- Speak tracks who’s level is greater then or equal to 0DB: Option+Shift+0
 - Speak/Toggle Metronome:	Option+num pad 7
 - Speak/Toggle Count In:	Option+num pad8
 - Speak/Toggle Midi Merge:	Option+num pad 9
-- Option-Click:	Option+` (accent)
-- Option+Shift-Click:	Option+Shift+` (accent)
-- Command-Click:	Command+` (accent)
-- Shift-Click:	Shift+` (accent)
-- Control-Click:	Control+` (accent)
-- Command+Control-Click:	Command+Control+` (accent)
-- Command+Option-Click:	Command+Option+` (accent)
-- Command+Option+Control-Click:	Command+Option+Control+` (accent) (must be passed through)
-- Command+Shift-Click:	Command+Shift+` (accent)
-- Command+Option+Shift-Click:	Command+Option+Shift+` (accent)
-- Control+Shift-Click:	Control+Shift+` (accent)
-- Control+Option-Click:	Control+Option+` (accent) (must be passed through)
-- Control+Option+Shift-Click:	Control+Option+Shift+` (accent) (must be passed through)

-## Plugin Monitor:

-This  feature of Flo Tools is for  control surface users with Pro Tools.
-When controlling a plugin's parameters using a control surface, the plugin monitor will speak the value of the parameter as it changes in real time.

-- Activate Plugin Monitor:	Option+/
-- Deactivate Plugin Monitor:	Option+Shift+/

 ## Flo Tools Inspector:

-The following commands apply to the track on which VoiceOver is currently focused .
+The Flo Tools Inspector group of commands is active by default, but can be toggled on and off.
+Inspector commands only apply to the track on which VoiceOver is currently focused .
 This means the track name must be under the VoiceOver cursor, and the user should not be interacting with anything inside the track.

 Note: The inspector must be disabled to use first-letter navigation in pop-up menus in Pro Tools.

 Where 2 actions are listed, double tapping the key will perform the second action.

-- Activate Inspector: /
+- toggle Inspector on or off: /
-- Deactivate Inspector: Shift+/
- - Note that this overrides the Pro Tools shortcut for "Link Timeline and Edit Selection."
-To link or unlink the timeline and edit selection, use the Options menu instead.
 - Speak Track Name, Select Track Pop-Up Menu: t
 - Speak/Open Inserts A through J:	1 through 0 on the numbers row
 - Assign Inserts A through J:	Command+1 through 0 on the numbers row
  - Note that Command+1 through 7 are shortcuts for selecting Pro Tools edit tools.
 There are alternative shortcuts located within the F keys.
 See the Pro Tools Keyboard Shortcuts pdf for details.
- - Note that, when Flo Tools Inspector is active,  the macro for assigning Insert J (Command+0) overrides the Pro Tools shortcut for "Quantize Clip to Nearest Grid."
-Use the Clip menu or deactivate Flo Tools Inspector with Shift+/ to pass through the shortcut.
+ - Note that, when the Flo Tools Inspector is on,  the macro for assigning Insert J (Command+0) overrides the Pro Tools shortcut for "Quantize Clip to Nearest Grid."
+Use the Clip menu or turn off the Flo Tools Inspector to pass through the shortcut.
 - Speak/Open Sends A through J:	Control+1 through 0 on the numbers row
 - Assign Sends A through J:	Command+Control+1 through 0 on the numbers row
 - Speak/Select Track Input: i